educationtpointnextstepgroup/etngroup/README.md

 We are now live as [official institute website](https://educationtpointnex.wixsite.com/educationtpointnex-4).

-**NOTE**: This repository is no longer related to the live college website, therefore the requests made here for content addition/modifiation are ineffective.
+**NOTE**: This repository is no longer related to the live Education Tpoint NextStep Group[ET] website, therefore the requests made here for content addition/modifiation are ineffective.

 #### Navigation Scheme